cassiel/arduino-node.js/README.md

         coffee -c -w -o __js/ coffee/

   This will auto-watch and compile changed files.
 (It'll need to be relaunched if any new files are added.)
 Note that `coffee/*.coffee` works better as a source if you're an Emacs user (otherwise the auto-watch gets confused by Emacs auto-save files).
-- The file `serial-poke.coffee` roughly mimics its Python equivalent: it sends a valid command to the Arduino every second, and also prints out valid responses.
+- The file `serial-poke.coffee` roughly mimics its Python equivalent: it sends a valid command to the Arduino every quarter second, and also prints out valid responses.
 Rather than timing out read requests, it just examines incoming data asyncronously looking for each terminating `0x80` (so it does have a minimal understanding of the protocol).

 The library is in `comms.coffee`.
 It exports two functions: `listPorts` (which lists all ports which appear to be connected to Arduinos), and `open` (to open a port for reading and writing).
-Both functions are callback-based, since the underlying serial library works this way.
+Both functions are callback-based, since the underlying serial library works that way.
 With the right call chaining, a script can open the first Arduino it finds, for example:

 ```
 comms = require "./comms"